neo4j/graphql/docs/rfcs/rfc-028-executed-cypher.md

 Expose a hook/callback which is called on each execution of a query.
 Similar to a logger component like the [log-level lib](https://www.npmjs.com/package/loglevel).

-The drawback is that linking a GraphQL query execution to a cypher query "callback" can be tricky and potentially be out of sync.
+The drawback is that linking a specific GraphQL query execution to a cypher query "callback" requires those to either be in sync or use a timestap or id for correct ordering/association.

 ## Usage Example